JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 Even though this musical metaphor suggests how the Urantia movement may transform itself through its focus on the will of God thus inviting the world’s audience to join us in worship, we must ever keep this in mind the truth of this profound revelation:

 With the limited range of mortal hearing, you can hardly conceive of morontia melodies.
 There is even a material range of beautiful sound unrecognized by the human sense of hearing, not to mention the inconceivable scope of morontia and spirit harmony.
 Spirit melodies are not material sound waves but spirit pulsations received by the spirits of celestial personalities.
-There is a vastness of range and a soul of expression, as well as a grandeur of execution, associated with the melody of the spheres, that are wholly beyond human comprehension.
-[44:1.1] (P.
+There is a vastness of range and a soul of expression, as well as a grandeur of execution, associated with the melody of the spheres, that are wholly beyond human comprehension. [[UB 44:1.1](/en/The_Urantia_Book/44#p1_1)]